altera-fpga/altera-fpga.github.io/docs/ed-ai-suite/common/agx5_board_install/agx5_board_install.md

     ![](./images/Picture7.png)

-    In this case, the PCI-address of AGX5E Modular Devkit is 5e:00.0
+    In this case, the PCI-address of AGX5E Modular Development Kit is 5e:00.0